sz-robert/Literature-Quote-Search/README.txt

 3. Select "Get Remote Booklist"
 4. Select the books you want to search.
 5. Click the "Submit Remote List" button.
 After the books are processed on the remote server, they can be searched.
 Books retrieved from the remote server can be stored on a local database.
-To store the book(s) locally, start MongoDB with mongod command from the command line, and change step 2 to select "Use Local Database".
+To store the book(s) locally, start MongoDB with mongod command from the command line, make sure directory locations are not empty, and change step 2 to select "Use Local Database".